othercat/CJKFontScript/README.md

 1. We changed constant of PlistRegEx into variable to make sure PlistRegEx will be downloaded to the Working Directory, not the User Root folder `./`.
 2. MD5 CheckSum process of PlistRegEx has been introduced.
-3. Working Directory redefined as `/tmp/FontInstallationScriptSysPlistsDir/`.
+3. Working Directory redefined as `/tmp/FontInstallationWorkingDir/`.
 4. Mass fixes were introduced in order to avoid unpredictable errors like "script can not be executed under folders which contains `space` in their names".
+5. AED(De-Fib) Scripts are now well-commented.

 ####2014Oct26(GMT+8) Wave 1, First Stable Release####
 These bug fixes were introduced in recent days since this Git Project Starts: